IBM-Cloud/isv-vsi-product-deploy-sample/image_id_one_nic_vsi_sample/README.md

 # Description
-To be filled in.
+Describe what this sample is and why to use it.

 # Prerequisites
-To be filled in.

-# Onboard to Virtual Server Instance image catalog
-   - create qcow2 image
+   - create a VPC, subnet, and SSH Key
+   - have a tested image that works in VPC.
+Tested image means its a cooked image in qcow2 format stored in COS, imported and tested in VSI creation using existing VPC methods (UI, cli or api)

+# Import image into each region
-   - import private image with unique name
+   - use same image name in each region
-   - test image
-   - make private image public
+   - save image ids when doing this.  image ids are different in each region.

 # Create Terraform template
 To be filled in.

+# Test Terraform template
+To be filled in.

 # Create GIT release for artifacts and .tgz
 To be filled in.

-# Onboard artifacts to IBM Cloud Catalog (reference to platform docs) (https://cloud.ibm.com/docs/third-party)
+# Onboard release artifact to IBM Cloud Catalog (reference to platform docs) (https://cloud.ibm.com/docs/third-party)

+# make image public in each region

 # Update image and Terraform versions
    - run vulnerability scans